SingleStore connector#

 The connection-url defines the connection information and parameters to pass to the SingleStore JDBC driver.
 The supported parameters for the URL are available in the SingleStore JDBC driver documentation.

 The connection-user and connection-password are typically required and determine the user credentials for the connection, often a service user.
-You can use secrets to avoid actual values in the catalog properties files.
+You can use secrets to avoid exposing actual values in the catalog properties files.

 Connection security#